Syonix/monolog-viewer/README.md

 ```

 # Password management
-My goal was to keep this tool so simple, that it can be installed on any shared hosting and the installation-process is a no-brainer.
+My goal was to keep this tool so simple, that it can be installed on any shared hosting.
 Therefore I decicded not to use a database to store the password.

 To keep things secure, Monolog Viewer creates a randomly named file inside the folder `/secure/pwd`.
 This ensures that your password hash is safe, even if someone knows how this process works.